From The Pagan Science Monitor

 He began giving talks at local New Age bookstores, and was getting $100 each for channeling sessions.
 “He was in contact with what he called the Muse Musculus, the part of the soul that is eternally one with the Mouse,” said Florence Dickens, owner of Sagittarius Rising Books.

-With Jonathan rooted in his aura, Mr. Francis seemed to acquire extraordinary powers.
+With Jonathan enchanting his aura, Mr. Francis seemed to acquire extraordinary powers.
 Planet Waves became the most popular astrology website on the Internet.
-People renewed their subscriptions at an astonishing rate, arrived at his door with gluten free muffins and gathered around him seeking the wisdom of the cosmic rodent.
+People renewed at an astonishing rate, arrived at his door with gluten free muffins and gathered around him seeking the wisdom of the cosmic rodent.
 Up and coming folk-rock stars and trendy young Amsterdam DJs sent in their CDs.
 He had to rent three rooms at the Dunes to accommodate the incredible fuss, dubbing the suite “The Mousepad.”
 Mouse droppings were everywhere.

 There were also naysayers.
 One morning someone left a huge mousetrap outside the Mousepad door, baited with a copy of Disney’s Ephemeris.
 There was a note.
 “You have too much Neptune in your chart.
 This is totally delusional.”